-Bishop's Hatfield Girls' School was founded in 1960 as Hatfield Girls' Grammar School.
-In the 1970s, it grew in size and became fully comprehensive.
+Bishop's Hatfield Girls' School was founded in 1960 as Hatfield Girls' Grammar School before becoming fully comprehensive.
 We are now able to admit up to 150 girls in Year 7 and have over 900 pupils on roll including the Sixth Form.